DAOresearch/awesome-daos/README.md

 <br>

 ## 👽 Community
-- [DAO 101](https://t.me/te101stuff) - Community chats and calls to learn about and practice using DAO tools.
 - [DAO Alliance](https://t.me/AllianceDAO) - A community of DAOs dedicated to moving forward the DAO space as a whole.
+- [DAOs in the Wild](https://www.notion.so/b78fb07170364f5b8d489e64ddac0128) - A list of DAOs organized based on how easy it is to join/contribute to them.
 - [DAO Rush Week](https://daorushweek.com/) - Events for DAOs to share information with the community and for the community to learn about DAOs.
 - [MetaCartel](https://www.metacartel.org/) - A community of awesome people who summon, support, and participate in awesome DAOs.
-- [DAOs in the Wild](https://www.notion.so/b78fb07170364f5b8d489e64ddac0128) - A list of DAOs organized based on how easy it is to join/contribute to them.

 <br>